JacobRothDevelopment/Phapi/README.md

   - A Route maps a request to an endpoint

   - When adding a Route, you can specify variables in the url like `{id}`.
 Two of these variables cannot be used: `controller` and `action` which specify the Controller class and method to use.
-Route variables may be made optional by prepending them with a `"?"`, like `{?id}`
+Route variables may be made optional by pre-pending them with a `"?"`, like `{?id}`

   - You can specify which HTTP request methods are allowed in the route